movementlabsxyz/movement-hack-temp/src/ch04-01-what-is-ownership.md

 This second program is unsafe because `read(x)` expects `x` to have a value of type `bool`, but `x` doesn't have a value yet.

-When programs are executed by an interpreter, reading `x` before it's defined would usually raise an exception such as Python's [`NameError`] or Javascript's [`ReferenceError`].
-But these safeguards come at a cost.
+When a program like this is executed by an interpreter, then reading `x` before it's defined would raise an exception such as Python's [`NameError`] or Javascript's [`ReferenceError`].
+But exceptions come at a cost.
 Each time an interpreted program reads a variable, then the interpreter must check whether that variable is defined.

 Rust's goal is to compile programs into efficient binaries that require as few runtime checks as possible.
 Therefore Rust does not check at *runtime* whether a variable is defined before being used.
 Instead, Rust checks at *compile-time*.
 If you try to compile the unsafe program, you will get this error: